-A great deal has been achieved in the business this year and the Board and I are very positive for the future.
-We continue to work closely with the leadership team, monitoring and reviewing progress on a monthly basis.
+A great deal has been achieved in the business this year with strong momentum for the Company.
+The steady improvement in financial metrics is testament to the focused management by the team.
+The Board and I are very positive for the future and as ever, work closely with the Management team, monitoring, reviewing progress each month and assessing investment opportunities for growth.